 But they were no match to the Portuguese cannons, and rifles.
 The Africans, men women and children were captured and force to march 150 miles to the shoreline where the slave ships docks were located.
 They were shackled with chains and many were tied together with tree saplings that were tied around each person’s neck so they could not escape.
 To many this was the death march to the coast.
 It would take many days to march that far.
 Many became sick from lack of food and water along they way.
 Those who could not make it were killed.
 When they reached the coast they were put in holding pens, underground cells, or camps.
 With so many Africans being captured, to keep track of who owned what Africans, the arriving Africans were branded with a hot iron with a mark to show what ship, captain or country owned them.
 They say between 1617 and 1619, 50,000 Africans were captured from this region.
 So many Africans had been captured that sometimes it took up to a year to export them.
 And during that time many more died.

-In May of 1619 the Portuguese ship Sao Joao Bautista started loading 350 Africans who had been captured from the Ndongo region of Angola.
+In May of 1619 the Spanish ship San Juan Bautista started loading 350 Africans who had been captured from the Ndongo region of Angola.
 Most of these Africans had accepted Christianity and had been given Christian names like Mary, Isabella, Anthony, Antonio, Pedro, John, Katherine, Angela etc. They were loaded into the belly of the ship.
 They left the port city Luanda in late May headed for Vera Cruz Mexico where the Africans would be come slaves for life in the silver mines.

 The men were given a space that was 18 inches wide by 6 foot long.
 They had to lay on their backs and their ankles were shacked to the person next to them.
 They could not move and often stayed in this position for the entire journey that could last 30 to 90 days.
 Some ships had bunks or slats of wood stacked three rows high.
 So because you could not move they had to urinate and defecate, spit, vomit and bleed where they lay.
 These fluids would drip down to the first and second levels where Africans lay.
 Because of these unsanitary conditions dysentery, small pox, scurvy, measles, malaria, yellow fever, and suicide, disease was endemic.
 The air became stagnant.
 Many Africans died or were killed if they tried to escape.
 Many tried to starve themselves to death but they were forced fed.
 Their diet on the voyage was water, yams and rice.
 The death rate on board was 10% to 50% depending on how many Africans were packed on board.
 Some slavers thought the more they packed in the more would arrive alive.

-The women and children were housed in separate quarters where possible, but the women were still raped during the voyage.
+The women and children were housed in separate quarters where possible, but the women were still subject to be raped during the voyage.

 You can imagine the smell and stench in the hull of the boat.
 To try to control the smell and disease, the sailors would take buckets of salt water from the ocean and doused the Africans every few days.
 Some captains would allow the Africans top side to get some fresh air but most did not because the some Africans thought suicide would be better than the unknown of not knowing where they were going and what would become of them.
 Some believed that they were going to beaten by cannibals or their bodies ground into oil.